 With group tutoring, you'll often charge less per client, about 75% of the fee you would charge for private tutoring, and to run a successful group tutoring business, you'll want to have a minimum group size.
 One thing you should avoid as a private tutor when charging for tutoring is to have a discussion with your potential student or with your student's parents.
 In terms of how much tutors charge if you're a high school student looking to give private lessons to other kids at your school, it's definitely a great way to earn some extra money.
 While there isn't a single tutoring rate calculator that considers all the factors needed to determine how much to charge for tutoring, you can use websites that display average salaries in your area as a tutoring price calculator.
+Additionally, if you are looking for more specialized help, such as Profs online masters tutors, you may need to adjust your rates accordingly.

 Of course, a teenage tutor who is still in school is not going to be able to charge as much for tutoring as a college student or someone who already has a degree.